-These guidelines have been established to provide you with further ideas on what can be included in your entry.
-Many previous entrants have remarked on the simplicity of the entry process and it being a good discipline for the following reasons:
+The following information has been established to provide you with details on the categories available to enter and helpful tips for answering the questions being asked on the entry form.
+Many previous entrants have remarked on the simplicity of the entry process and it being a good discipline for the following reasons :

 - An opportunity to focus on your business by identifying your core strengths, competitive advantages, and any areas for further improvement